 - Surveyed the areas to get a baseline data set of species present

 - Collected seed through meadow makers and volunteer activities including species yellow rattle, knapweed, eyebright, plantain, meadow cranesbill, betony, birds foot trefoil.

-- Grown plug plants in partnership with Cumbria Wildlife Trust and Hermitage Field Community Meadow
+- Grew plug plants in partnership with Cumbria Wildlife Trust and Hermitage Field Community Meadow

 - Carried out volunteer activities to prepare, sew and plug plant the verges